harness/developer-hub/docs/continuous-integration/ci-technical-reference/configure-service-dependency-step-settings.md

 #### Port Bindings

-When a Pipeline runs in an AWS build infrastructure, some Steps might run on a VM and others run in a container.
-The port used to communicate with the Service Dependency depends on where the Step is running: VM steps use the Host Port and containerized steps use the Container Port.
+Depending on a pipeline's build infrastructure, some steps might run on a VM and others run in a container.
+The port used to communicate with the Service Dependency depends on where the step is running: VM steps use the Host Port and containerized steps use the Container Port.

 Suppose you create a Service Dependency with the Name and Id `myloginservice`.